thomverbeek/VIPER/README.md

 ### What is an Ouroboros?

-It's a uni-directional viper, as emblazened on the logo.
+It's a uni-directional viper, as emblazoned on the logo.

 ## Acknowledgements